plmok61/react-navigation-transitions/README.md

 `npm install react-navigation-transitions --save`

 ### Instructions
-These functions are meant to be used as the `transitionConfig` with `react-navigation`.
+These functions are meant to be used as the `transitionConfig` with [react-navigation](https://reactnavigation.org/).
 So far it includes the following transitions:

 `fromLeft`